-Williams’ baby had a significant tear in his lip (cleft lip) and a hole in the roof of his mouth (cleft palate).
+Williams’ baby, Jack, had a significant tear in his lip (cleft lip) and a hole in the roof of his mouth (cleft palate).
 “I was scared.
 I cried and cried.
 I didn’t know anything about this condition,” Williams said.

-The new mom made a life-changing decision, “I switched from studying law to studying medicine and pursued becoming a nurse,” Williams proudly stated.
-“I wanted to be educated from a medical standpoint to best help my child,” she added.
+The new mom made a life-changing decision, “I left my career as a lawyer and pursued becoming a nurse,” Williams proudly stated.
+“I wanted to be educated from a medical standpoint to best help my child” she added.

 Jack has had five cleft related surgeries.
 More are scheduled to help correct his speech, lip, nose, and jaw.
 “Today, my son is a bright 16-year-old who loves video games, animals and playing the piano.
 Being a nurse has helped me make better and more informed decisions for my son.
 It also gives me the strength and skills to help other parents with children born with a cleft condition,” Williams said.

 Williams has volunteered with Operation Smile, an international nonprofit that offers free surgeries to children born with cleft lip and cleft palate.
 “There are so many people living with a cleft condition.
 Donating my skills and time to Operation Smile is a way for me to support children like Jack and to offer families hope,” Williams concluded.